 What is a cliché?

-Here are some examples of familiar clichéd expressions:
+Here are a couple of examples that feature familiar clichéd expressions:

 We're still as sick as a parrot about the result.